CHAPTER ONE

 “Yes.
 I’m fine,” Alyssa insisted, “and what’s the salad going to be like without that extra crunch?”

-Her mother reluctantly agreed, Alyssa popped out of the car, the doors to the E. R. slid open, and she passed through Security with her bandaged left index finger in the air as if she were about to make a point.
+Her mother reluctantly agreed, Alyssa popped out of the car, the doors to the ER slid open, and she passed through Security with her bandaged left index finger in the air as if she were about to make a point.
 An elderly lady wearing black was sitting in the second row toward the front of the room and observed her attentively.
-After checking in, Alyssa walked back past the woman and sat three seats down facing the door as a man entered with dried streaks of blood on his face.
-He registered and came toward her.
-Wonderful, a walking ghoul, she thought as he drew near.
-But wait, he looks familiar.
+After checking in, Alyssa walked past the woman and sat three seats down facing the door as a man entered with dried streaks of blood on his face.
+He registered at the reception window and came toward her.
+Wonderful, she thought.
+A walking ghoul.
+She looked closer.
+Wait.
+He looks familiar.

-He slumped into a seat directly across from an elderly lady, then glanced at the younger woman a few seats down who sat with perfect posture, auburn-streaked hair pulled back into a loose bun, left elbow resting on the arm of the chair, her bloody bandaged left index finger pointing straight up in the air.
-Her profile imprinted on his befuddled brain instantly.
-High cheekbone, small pug-like nose, sharp chin.
-She had a bright face with emerald eyes that were looking straight at him.
-He nodded, forced a smile, then fixed on the lady across the aisle with her creased face, bundled gray hair, dark eyes soaking him up like a sponge.
-He was transfixed, looking through her like a cipher that took him back in time.
-Any slight delay, he thought, any change in that miserable fucking drive would have kept me from getting shot up.
+The man slumped into a seat directly across from the elderly lady, then glanced at the younger woman a few seats down who sat with perfect posture, auburn-streaked hair pulled back into a loose bun, her bandaged left index finger pointing straight up in the air.
+Her emerald eyes were looking straight at him.
+He nodded, forced a smile, then fixed on the light caught in the hair of the elderly lady as she tilted her head and leaned forward intently, as though she were about to hear his confession.

-Oblivious to other people in the room and the voices blaring from the television on the far wall, he relived the journey that had put him in front of a bullet.
-It was as though he’d lost a game of Go and must figure out which stones he’d misplayed.
-“The cop,” he muttered.
-And then, “the crows,” evoking a smile from the elderly lady and a glance from Alyssa who was trying to figure out who he was.
-“Two stones,” he said to the Wiccan.
+Oblivious to other people in the room and the voices blaring from the television on the far wall, he relived the moments that put him in front of a bullet.
+It was as though he’d lost a game of Go and had to discover the misplaced stones.

 He’d taken the northern route through Albany, skirted the Finger Lakes region, then headed south through Tiadaghton State Forest along the Pine Creek Watershed to Interstate 80 giving him a straight shot to the Ohio line.
 A string of storms was pushing north out of a tropical depression in the Gulf that would arrive the next day and he wanted to unload before they hit.
 The windows were down because the air conditioner wasn’t cutting it, neither was the road noise drowning out his music as he cranked up the volume, sweat soaking his shirt.

-A thicket pushed him toward a culvert where wildflowers grew between concrete blocks.
-Above them towered a mammoth cottonwood with twin bands of bark flanking a streak of darkened wood.
-A vine maple with blackened spots on its leaves spreading its spindly branches into the sun.
-The trees stood like sentries on the front lines of battle, absorbing attacks perceptible only through their conspicuous wounds.
-He lingered in their shade.
+A thicket pushed him further down toward a culvert where wildflowers grew between concrete blocks.
+A vine maple stretched out from under a massive cottonwood.
+He lingered in its shade.
 A cardinal flitted by.
-He thought of his father, whose ashes he'd spread by the creek where they fished.
-“Stone to stone,” his father would say, “Remember we inhabit the oldest of known names.”
-His mother's voice seemed to rise from the gurgling stream.
-“Don't miss your chance for redemption,” she'd said before passing into the light.
+He thought of his father, whose ashes he’d spread by the creek where they fished.
+“Stone to stone,” his father would say, “Remember we inhabit the oldest of known English names.”
+His mother’s voice seemed to rise from the gurgling stream.
+“Charbel will provide you with an opportunity for redemption,” she had said in the Arabic-inflected English he remembered so vividly from his childhood.

 A cool breeze drifted up from the deep woods, beckoning him.
 He stepped across boulders intertwined with enormous roots to take a deep draught of it.
 The roar of the road receded as he squatted to rinse his hands in the trickle of the stream, tempted to go deeper.
 But the jeep was wide-open, and he must keep moving so he turned to see the state trooper in wide brimmed hat standing behind the trailer watching him with hands on hips.
 “Just my luck,” he muttered as he scrambled up the slope hunchbacked on all fours, like a bear.